What are the differences between electric car chargers and plugs?

 Types 1 and 2 are kinds of charging plug.
 A few older cars have a Type 1 socket.
 But they also have a Type 1 to Type 2 cable for charging when you’re out and about, so you can plug in anywhere.

-The speed you can charge at depends on the charge point’s power and your car's onboard charger.
-So your car will charge at the top speed of the slowest of these.
 Most UK public charge points have Type 2 sockets and you’ll usually use your own cable to connect your car, though some come with the cable already attached.
+This is known as a tethered cable.

 Don’t worry too much about the differences, it’s a bit like using either petrol or diesel.
 Once you know what your car uses, you’ll know what you’re looking for.